timboettiger/action-replay-mk-iii/README.md

 #### Test Mode

-Hold `Y` # `A` while booting/restarting the menu to enter a simple test mode.
+Hold `Y` and `A` while booting/restarting the menu to enter a simple test mode.
 From here, pressing `B` will light up the two cartridge `LEDs` and then start the attached game with the code `7E001902` active.

 ![Credits](./ui/boot/4-boot-test.png)